Workshop on mainstreaming climate action implementation ends in Accra

 A two-day workshop on mainstreaming climate action plans into the city’s governance, planning and decision-making structures has ended in Accra.

-Chief Executive of the AMA Hon Elizabeth Kwatsoe Sackey in a keynote address reminded stakeholders of the AMA’s mandate to facilitate and support climate actions while emphasizing its commitment to delivering sustainable development for the benefit of the city.
+Chief Executive of the AMA, Elizabeth Kwatsoe Sackey in a keynote address reminded stakeholders of the AMA’s mandate to facilitate and support climate actions while emphasizing its commitment to delivering sustainable development for the benefit of the city.

 She said over half of Ghana's population was projected to reside in cities by 2050 stressing that the Accra Climate Action Plan was essential to mitigate the impacts of climate change and promote a sustainable future.